Readmission to an Undergraduate Program

 - You are a student who has only previously enrolled as a non-degree, nonmatriculated, or visiting student applying to a degree-seeking program.

-- You are a student who has only previously enrolled as an undergraduate certificate student applying to a bachelor's degree program.
+You are a student who has only previously enrolled as an undergraduate certificate student, completed or will complete that certificate, and are now applying to a bachelor's degree program.

 - You are a student who has only previously enrolled as a graduate/professional student at Drexel and are now looking to attend an undergraduate program.

 Before you apply for readmission, you should review the following:

 You will need to resolve most holds on your record before you can be considered for readmission.
 The most common holds are financial, academic, and judicial (student conduct).
 If you have holds, you are welcome to begin the readmission application process, but these holds must be resolved before you can receive a final decision.

 Satisfactory Academic Progress (SAP) is the process by which your prior academic coursework is used to evaluate your eligibility for federal financial aid.
 If you are offered readmission, your SAP status will be the same as of the date of your last enrollment at Drexel (any coursework completed at other institutions while you are not enrolled at Drexel does not impact SAP).
 If you are determined to be failing SAP, you will be ineligible to receive federal financial aid for the first year you are back at Drexel; you will be evaluated for eligibility again after your first year back is complete.

 Please note: Your SAP status does not affect your readmission decision.